How Do I Keep Cats Away From My Yard and Off My Property?

 - Pipe tobacco: Cats dislike the smell of tobacco, so you can spread this stuff around to keep them off your property.
 You can pick some up at a smoke shop.

 - Coffee grounds: Scattering these around your garden can drive away stray cats.

 - Predator urine: You can actually pick up the urine of predatory animals at your local garden store.
 Fox urine is the most common type available.
 Spraying this stuff in your yard will let cats know that the territory is already occupied by a bigger animal.
 It is also effective at keeping away other animals like squirrels or rabbits.

 Solutions That Worked for Me

 - I have also had great success with a heavy duty super soaker water gun I purchased.
 I just sit quietly at the edge of my yard and soak down any cat that comes by.
 Water works better than anything to keep cats away.
 Once you soak down a cat once or twice, it won't be back.
-I set up one of the scarecrow sprinklers right beside where I park my vehicles and I rarely if ever have any cat tracks on my vehicles.
+I set up one of the Orbit sprinklers right beside where I park my vehicles and I rarely if ever have any cat tracks on my vehicles.